janejzyu/DICOM/README.md

 #### 2. How do you/did you verify that the pipeline was working correctly?

-x, y is extracted from indexing pairing.csv file.
+x, y is extracted from indexing pairing.csv file. **test_output/part2.txt** contains indices for each epoch and batch.
 I verified the results by checking x, y shape and whether the index
    * covers the entire list
    * randomly samples with size = batch_size from the entire epoch